emmajanedrews/base-template/_posts/2018-02-06-a-great-way-to-increase-client-retention-and-conversion.md

   retention and conversion rates.
 Here it is.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dave+Hooke/Recruiting+Videos/Central+PA+Real+Estate+Agent-+A+Great+Way+to+Increase+Client+Retention+and+Conversion.mp4
-pullquote: 'This process is simple, but effective.'
+pullquote: This process is simple but effective.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false